tarakc02/record-hash-comparisons/README.md

 # Notes

 - ASAP: the earlier we can create the identifier the better.
-I had an experience where I first
+Any change to code that is executed before the identifier is calculated could change the identifier of one or more records, which becomes a problem for project consistency.
 - "Long" and "short" identifiers: Sometimes you create an identifier based on some key fields, e.g. name + date + event_id.
 I don't think of that as a record identifier, that is usually being done to identify some other thing in